icme/cme257-advanced-julia/class/class4/class4.md

 ```bash
 git commit -m "brief description"
 ```
-if you don't pass the description, git will open up a text editor for you to comment in (you can specify a default editor using git config).
+if you don't pass a message, git will open up a text editor for you to comment in (you can specify a default editor using git config).
+Writing some sort of informative message is important, since it helps you roll back changes in the future if you accidentally break something.

 ## Exercise 1
-On corn (or on your own computer) create a new folder, and initialize it as a git repository.
+On farmshare (or on your own computer) create a new folder, and initialize it as a git repository.
 I'll use cme257 as my folder name if you want to agree with what you see here.
-* setup git if you have not already
+* setup git on your system if you have not already
 * touch a file 'README.md' in your folder,
 * Make the first line of the file
 ```